MatthijsKamstra/haxejs/haxejs/copy_paste.md

 // clearInterval(timer); // stop interval
 ```

-`Unknown identifier : setInterval`
+But with this code the compiler will complain: `Unknown identifier : setInterval`

-You can replace this with the default Haxe methode.
+You can replace this with the default Haxe `Timer` methode.

 ```haxe
 var timer = new haxe.Timer(1000); // 1000ms delay